neerajcodes888/Smart-Image-Descriptor/README.md

-# 📷 Image Descriptor System
+# 📷 Smart Image Descriptor System

 Welcome to the Image Descriptor System!
 This cutting-edge tool provides detailed analyses and descriptions of your uploaded images.
 Whether you're curious about the contents of a photo or require a comprehensive analysis, our system delivers precise and insightful descriptions.
 Designed for ease of use and high accuracy.